MarcusBarnes/mik/.github/PULL_REQUEST_TEMPLATE.md

 To help reviewers test your work:

 * Indicate whether your work requires a smoke test or is covered by PHPUnit tests (see CONTRIBUTING.md for more information).
+* If your work is covered by PHPUnit tests, indicate how many successful tests and assertions the reviewer should see when they run your tests.
+* If your work requires a smoke test, pprovide sample configuration files and data for reviewers.
 * Be as detailed as possible.
-* If your work requires a smoke test, pprovide sample configuration files and data for reviewers.
 * Good testing instructions and sample confiruation files/data help get your PR completed faster.

 # Additional Notes